 Bias Bound Seam vs Hong Kong Finish

-Similar but not the same!!
-The Hong Kong finish binding is stitched slightly differently and the end result after stitching into the ‘ditch’ of the seam is that no stitching is actually visible on the right side of the seam in the garment.
+These types of bias seams are similar but not the same!!
+The Hong Kong finish binding is stitched slightly differently, and the end result after stitching into the ‘ditch’ of the seam is that no stitching is actually visible on the right side of the seam in the garment.
 See how in the photo below, there is no stitching visible on the bias edges.

-Play around with both types of seam finishes and then if you are happy with the bias bound seam and its stitched effect go ahead and use that for your flashy jacket.
-I find the bias bound edge to be the faster of the 2 methods but the Hong Kong finish tends to look neater.
+Play around with both types of seam finishes and then if you are happy with the bias bound seam and its stitched effect, go ahead and use that for your flashy jacket.
+I find the bias bound edge to be the faster of the 2 methods, but the Hong Kong seam tends to look neater.

 Bias Bound Seam - The End result